MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-policy-protection.md

 For more information about the Azure Rights Management protection and how it works, see [What is Azure Rights Management?](../understand-explore/what-is-azure-rms.md)

 > [!IMPORTANT]
 > To configure a label to apply this protection, the Azure Rights Management service must be activated for your organization.
-If you have not yet done this, see [Activating Azure Rights Management](../deploy-use/activate-service.md).
+For more information, see [Activating Azure Rights Management](../deploy-use/activate-service.md).

 When the label applies protection, a protected document is not suitable to be saved on SharePoint or OneDrive.
-These locations do not support the following for protected files: Co-authoring, Office Online, search, document preview, thumbnail, eDiscovery, and data loss prevention (DLP).
+These locations do not support the following features for protected files: Co-authoring, Office Online, search, document preview, thumbnail, eDiscovery, and data loss prevention (DLP).

 Exchange does not have to be configured for Information Rights Management (IRM) before users can apply labels in Outlook to protect their emails.
-However, until Exchange is configured for IRM, you will not get the full functionality of using Azure Rights Management protection with Exchange.
-For example, users will not be able to view protected emails on mobile phones or with Outlook on the web, protected emails cannot be indexed for search, and you will not be able to configure Exchange Online DLP for Rights Management protection.
+However, until Exchange is configured for IRM, you do not get the full functionality of using Azure Rights Management protection with Exchange.
+For example, users cannot view protected emails on mobile phones or with Outlook on the web, protected emails cannot be indexed for search, and you cannot configure Exchange Online DLP for Rights Management protection.
 To configure Exchange to support these additional scenarios, see the following resources:

 - For Exchange Online, see the instructions for [Exchange Online: IRM Configuration](../deploy-use/configure-office365.md#exchange-online-irm-configuration).